TX Guide

 Failed twice?
 You are still not stuck forever, but each attempt costs time and possibly fees.
 Line up a friend’s insured car if yours had mechanical issues.

-If you pass, you return inside to finish license processing—fee about $33 for standard Class C ages 18–84 (fees change).
-See the license transfer guide for the full window visit.
+If you pass, you return inside to finish license processing — fee about $33 for standard Class C ages 18–84 (fees change).

 Official references